CollectionBuilder/collectionbuilder.github.io/_includes/workshop/repository.md

 ***

 ## 3. Clone Your New Repository

+Now that you have a repository set up on GitHub, we need to copy that folder down to your local machine.
+*Cloning* the repository ensures the local version on your laptop is automatically configured to be connected to the version on GitHub.

 1. On your new repository page, click on the green button in the top right corner labeled "Clone or download."
 2. In the box that pops up, click on the button labeled "Open in Desktop."